adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #biz A service that allows visitors to fix typos on any blog, and get rewarded for it
+- <span class="hashtag">#biz</span> A service that allows visitors to fix typos on any blog, and get rewarded for it
   <span id="1052577546" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"